top of page

 EXAM INFORMATION

-Registration certificates can be revoked at any time if a candidate has misrepresented his/her credentials and made a fraudulent application to take the examination.
+Registration certificates can be revoked at any time if a candidate has misrepresented their credentials and made a fraudulent application.

 AETC Basic Workshop